Ph.D., Clinical Psychology, Yale University, 2004

 (2016) Invited Symposia: Weight Bias: Implications for Clinical Practice.
 The Endocrine Society Annual Conference, Boston, MA.

-Selected examples of national media coverage:
+Selected recent examples of national media coverage:

 The Huffington Post (February 12, 2020)